softwareguru/airflowsummit-website/site/content/en/faq/_index.md

 ---

 ## What is included in the registration?
-The conference admission ticket includes access to keynotes, breakout sessions, exhibition area, breakfast, lunch and free WiFi on June 4-5.
+The conference admission ticket includes access to keynotes, breakout sessions, exhibition area, breakfast, lunch and free WiFi on August 26-27.
 For participating in the preconference workshops you also need to purchase a workshop ticket.

 ## Can I return a ticket I already purchased?
 If you cancel attendance at least 15 days before the event you will have your ticket refunded minus a $50 fee.
 Less than 15 days before the event, we cannot refund you but you can transfer your ticket.